Olimp case: Background of criminal prosecution

-Criminal Case for Illegal Gambling Business
+Alleged offences

+Illegal gambling business

-The grounds for appearance of NSC special operations forces in Olimp's office was a criminal case of illegal gambling under Article 307 of the Criminal Code of Kazakhstan, initiated by the regional office of the NSC in Almaty, which at that time was headed by the now convicted Nurlan Mazhilov.
+The grounds for the appearance of NSC special operations forces in Olimp's office were a criminal case of illegal gambling under Article 307 of the Criminal Code of Kazakhstan, initiated by the regional office of the NSC in Almaty, which at that time was headed by the now convicted Nurlan Mazhilov.

-The criminal case was initiated immediately on the qualifying features of especially large size as part of a criminal group (part 3, subparagraphs 1,2, Article 307 of the Criminal Code of Kazakhstan), while on the day of initiation of the criminal case there was no evidence of both especially large damage and a criminal group.
+The criminal case was initiated immediately on the qualifying features of especially large size as part of a criminal group (part 3, subparagraphs 1,2, Article 307 of the Criminal Code of Kazakhstan), while on the day of initiation of the criminal case, there was no evidence of both especially large damage and a criminal group.

-In addition, the initiation of this criminal case by the National Security Committee violated the rules of jurisdiction established by Kazakhstan law - cases of illegal gambling were the competence of economic investigation authorities, not the NSC, and the consent of the prosecutor's office for the NSC to pursue the case was obtained only after the case had been initiated.
+In addition, the initiation of this criminal case by the National Security Committee violated the rules of jurisdiction in Kazakh law: cases of illegal gambling fall within the competence of economic investigation authorities, not the NSC, and the consent of the prosecutor's office for the NSC to pursue the case was obtained only after the case had been initiated.

-The NSC classified as illegal gambling the BetGames products, legally operating in many countries of the world, which were called "online casinos" by the investigation, although in fact they were live broadcasts of gambling events conducted by the Zaidimai company in Europe and did not belong to online casinos.
+The NSC classified the BetGames products, which legally operated in many countries worldwide, as illegal gambling and called them "online casinos" during the investigation; in fact, they were live broadcasts of gambling events conducted by the Zaidimai company in Europe and did not belong to online casinos.

 Olimp, like other bookmakers in Kazakhstan, had openly been working with Betgames for many years.
-The acceptance of bets on the Betgames events results was no different from the acceptance of bets on the world sporting events results, and took place publicly through tax-registered cash desks and Olimp's website on the Internet.
-Over the many years of use, Betgames has never received any complaints about the product.
+The acceptance of bets on the results of Betgames events was no different from that on the results of world sporting events, and took place publicly through tax-registered cash desks and Olimp's website on the Internet.
+Over the many years of use, Betgames had never received any complaints about the product.

 However, the NSC suddenly labeled this activity as online casino and outlawed it.